- Author: Furious

 - Warlocks have one buff, Demon Armor, which gives you armor, shadow resistance, and health regeneration for 30 minutes.
 Keep it applied at all times, but be aware it does cost a significant amount of mana to use.

-- Make sure you’re only using Drain Soul to kill your targets.
-You should use the Drain Soul macro explained later in the guide to make your voidwalker return to you so you can ensure you get the last hit on your targets.
+- You can use Drain Soul in combination with Improved Drain Soul to kill your targets.
+Should you do so, use the Drain Soul macro explained later in the guide to make your demon return to you in order to ensure you get the last hit on your target.
 This allows you to double your mana regeneration for 10 seconds after every kill.
+This sounds like a lot, but it isn’t, especially as you will not be stacking Spirit.

 - If you are ever in fear for your life, you can use Howl of Terror (past level 40) to send multiple enemies scurrying.
-This does have a 40 second cooldown, but should give you a great window to get to safety and revive your voidwalker.
+This does have a 40-second cooldown, but should give you a great window to get to safety and revive your demon.

 - Stamina – You also want lots of stamina, much more so than other classes.
 The reason for this is simple: Life Tap.
 Warlocks are fantastic at using their health to restore their mana, and vice versa.
 This works better when you have more health to work with, therefore making stamina very useful.